XDracam/unity-corelibrary/Documentation/02_corelib-basics.md

 ## Utility extensions

-`SetPerceivable(bool state)` redirects to the extension method on `GameObject` and enables you to make an object *unperceivable*, meaning that all `Collider`s and `Renderer`s are inactive, but the object itself isn't.
+`SetPerceivable(bool state)` redirects to the extension method on `GameObject` and enables you to make an object *unperceivable*, meaning that all `Collider`s, `Renderer`s and `Queryable`s in the object and all its children are inactive, but the object itself isn't.
 This allows audio tracks and coroutines played on the object to *end properly*.
-However, lifecycle methods such as `Update()`, `FixedUpdate()` etc. are still called, causing a potential performance loss when overusing.
+However, lifecycle methods such as `Update()`, `FixedUpdate()` etc. are still called, causing a potential performance loss when overusing. **This is a simple convenience method and is not meant to be overused!**

 `foo.IsNull()` is a more safe version of `foo == null`, which accounts for Unity's custom override of the `==` operator on components.
 You should only use this when working with a generic type `T` that does *not always* extend `UnityEngine.Component` or some subclass of it.
 For more information see the section [Generic Null Check].